SPE-R/SPE/adm/SPE_git-quick_start.md

 # Pulling online version of the repository

+This means get the latest version of the repository available online.

 Please mind to do it everytime you open the repository.

 1. Just clivk on `Pull` button